 Store-bought gifts are great, but homemade ones are just as nice, especially when they come from the heart of your home – the kitchen.
 It shows the recipient that you took a little extra time and energy to create something that you know (hope!) they’ll love.
-We’ve featured homemade edible gift ideas before, but these new ideas are meant to be simple enough for even the most novice of cooks to create.
+These ideas are meant to be simple enough for even the most novice of cooks to create.

 And in order to not exclude those who don’t crave spending long hours in the kitchen standing over the stove, we’ve also suggested a few foodie items that can be bought in a store, or even better, purchased while you’re cozy on the couch with a glass of wine and your favourite holiday flick.

 Chocolate-Dipped Potato Chips